lessw2020/t5_grammar_checker/README.md

 ## Getting Started - the environment

 For single node, we'll use an A100 (p4dn on AWS) or V100 (p3* on AWS).
 For multi-node, we'll use AWS ParallelCluster and Slurm.

+## Single Node (one machine, multi-gpu):

 1 - Install this repo on your machine:
 ~~~